 The WinForms Docking Manager control provides an interface to create Visual Studio-like dockable windows in your applications.
-Dock panels support many interactions like docking, floating, tabbing, and auto hiding.
-Allow user to resize, move, and change the behavior of windows to create a layout that suits various development models.
+Dock panels support many interactions like docking, floating, tabbing, auto hiding, and grouping document tabs.
+The control allows users to resize, move, and change the behavior of windows to create a layout that suits various development models.

 Display each document as a separate window within the client area.
 This allows users to work with more than one document at the same time and seamlessly switch back and forth between docked windows and MDI forms.

-Easily drag the child windows from one docking manager to another by linking different docking managers together.
+Easily drag child windows from one docking manager to another by linking different docking managers together.

 Provides a rich set of built-in themes like Office-style, Blend, Metro, and Visual Studio.